j3ffh95/FindEat/README.md

 ### FindEat!
 React JavaScript web app.
 ***About the application.***

-I made this application to hellp users find somewhere to eat around or in other place.
+I made this application to help users find a place to eat.
 User can search by rating for now.

 The target audience for this application are people that love to eat and try new cuisines.